kytos-ng/kytos-ng.github.io/napps/mongodb.md

 ```

-- **API & Events Handlers**: Primarily responsible for exposing endpoints and subscribing to events, whenever it needs database data it should be via controllers.
+- **API & Events Handlers**: Primarily responsible for exposing endpoints and subscribing to events, database data access should be via controllers.
 API models schema initial validation is done at this layer.
-- **Controllers & Business Managers**: It's responsible for business logic, database CRUD encapsulation and operations, mapping API models (if API models are different than database models), interfacing between presentation and database models.
+- **Controllers & Business Managers**: Responsible for business logic, database CRUD encapsulation and operations, mapping API models (if API models are different than database models), interfacing between presentation and database models.
 A single controller will typically manage a single collection (or multiple if they are closely related).
-Managers can emerge to encapsulate more business logic, publish events or other operations that are not database related, they usually won't write directly to the database but can map and modify for the controller to write back if needed.
+Managers can emerge to encapsulate more business logic, publish events or other operations that are not database related, they shouldn't write directly to the database but can map and modify for the controller to write if needed.
 - **Database Models**: It's mainly responsible for defining [pydantic](https://pydantic-docs.helpmanual.io/) database schema models.
 Although MongoDB is schemaless, these database models provide base document structures just so database relations and operations can be modeled accordingly and easier to evolve and reason about.
+Also they provide certain validations without a round trip to the database.

 ### Code Sample

-To illustrate a practical example, `upsert_switch` is a method of a controller that's responsible for upserting (update or insert) a switch document into a collection `switches`, notice that `SwitchDoc` is a `pydantic` database model, this method ensures that whichever `switch_dict` payload that is passed will be parsed accordingly.
+To illustrate a practical example, `upsert_switch` is a method of a controller that's responsible for upserting (update or insert) a switch document into a collection `switches`, notice that `SwitchDoc` is a `pydantic` database model that represents a database document, this method ensures that a `switch_dict` payload that will be parsed accordingly.
 In this example, the response isn't being used by an endpoint or another client, so it's not mapping to an API model (both models can be the same when applicable):

 ```
 class SwitchDoc(BaseModel):